-The Saipan lagoon offers visitors beautiful scenery and many different recreational opportunities.
+The Saipan lagoon and the Garapan shoreline offer visitors beautiful scenery and many different recreational opportunities.

-aipan is the largest and most populated island in the CNMI, stretching about 12 miles long and covering about 45 square miles.
+Saipan is the largest and most populated island in the CNMI, stretching about 12 miles long and covering about 45 square miles.
 Residents and tourists alike are drawn to Saipan in part because of the island's beautiful beaches and striking shoreline attractions.